hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 > [projection](img/projections.jpg)
 >

-:white_check_mark: You can also play around with the projection, centre and zoom level.
+ :arrow_forward: You can also play around with the projection, centre and zoom level.

-:white_check_mark: For example, try to zoom in on the Netherlands!
+ :arrow_forward: For example, try to zoom in on the Netherlands!

 ``` js
 var projection = d3.geoMercator()